esphome/esphome-docs/components/wireguard.rst

 |wireguard|_ is an extremely simple yet fast and modern VPN that utilizes
 state-of-the-art cryptography.
-This component uses a **custom** implementation not developed by original authors.
+This component uses a **custom** implementation not developed by original authors and currently available for **ESP32 platform only**.

   Please note that *"WireGuard" and the "WireGuard" logo are registered trademarks of Jason A. Donenfeld.* See